 Tact and caution are in order.
-You don’t want to hurt the feelings of someone who was kind enough to give you a present, and it’s possible that Aunt Birdie found your socket set on the sales rack for a rock-bottom price that she’d rather not disclose.
+You don’t want to hurt the feelings of someone who was kind enough to give you a present.
+It’s also possible Aunt Birdie found your socket set on the sales rack for a rock-bottom price she’d rather not disclose.

-4. Return gifts to their stores of origin
+6. Return gifts to their stores of origin

 Generally, you’ll have an easier time returning an item to the store from which it came.
 Even if you don’t have a gift receipt, the merchant might be able to track down your purchase through electronic records.